Transfer of Business

 - Transfer of a business to a non-established person

-- Bad debts determined after a transfer of business
+- Transactions after the transfer of assets

 - Further Information

-1.2 These provisions are important trade facilitation measures aimed at reducing compliance costs for traders involved in this type of transaction.
-However, traders are advised that when they are involved in a transfer of this type, particularly as an acquirer of a totality of assets or part thereof of a business which might constitute an undertaking or part thereof capable of being operated on an independent basis, they should, in cases of doubt, check with their local Revenue District office before paying any VAT invoiced by the vendor in such circumstances.
-Where such a transfer is involved it is important to note that any VAT paid by a purchaser to a vendor in error will not be deductible as no supply is deemed to have taken place.
+1.3 These two provisions, generally referred to as Transfer of Business relief (TOB), are important measures aimed at reducing compliance costs for traders.
+However, traders are advised that when they are involved in a transfer that could qualify for TOB they should, in cases of doubt, check with their local Revenue District before paying any VAT invoiced by the vendor in such circumstances.
+Where a transfer that qualifies for TOB takes place it is important to note that any VAT paid by a purchaser to a vendor in error will not be deductible since the transfer is deemed not to be a supply for VAT purposes.

 What are transfers of business assets qualifying for the relief?

-3.1 VAT law refers to the transfer of a totality of the assets, or part thereof, of a business.
+2.1 VAT law refers to the transfer of a totality of the assets, or part thereof, of a business.
 Where a business is transferred, the assets that may be transferred can normally be sub-divided as follows: